kardianos/govendor/README.md

 	add      Add packages from $GOPATH.
 	update   Update packages from $GOPATH.
-	remove   Remove packages from the vendor folder. status   Lists any missing or modified (according to checksum) packages. fetch    (beta) Add new or update existing packages from remote repository. sync     (beta) Pull in packages from remote respository to match vendor.json file. migrate  Move packages from a legacy tool to the vendor folder with metadata.
+	remove   Remove packages from the vendor folder. status   Lists any packages missing, out-of-date, or modified locally. fetch    (beta) Add new or update existing packages from remote repository. sync     (beta) Pull in packages from remote respository to match vendor.json file. migrate  Move packages from a legacy tool to the vendor folder with metadata.